Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper primarily investigates the observational characteristics of ATSW and BH under the same mass parameter $M$, charge $Q$, and Lorentz-violating parameter $l$ in the KR field.
-Unlike BH, ATSW connects two spacetimes with mass parameters $M_1$ and $M_2$ through a throat, assuming that the observer at infinity is located in the spacetime with mass parameter $M_1$.
-Initially, we calculate the variations in the photon sphere radius and critical impact parameter $b_c$ in the ATSW spacetime under different values of charge $Q$ and Lorentz-violating parameter $l$, as shown in Table 1 and Table 2.
-The results indicate that as the charge $Q$ and Lorentz-violating parameter $l$ increase, the photon sphere radius $r_p$ and critical impact parameter $b_c$ decrease accordingly.
-Next, we plot the relationship between the effective potential energy of ATSW and BH and the variations in charge $Q$ and Lorentz-violating parameter $l$, as illustrated in Fig.1 and Fig.2.
-The photon trajectories can be categorized into three scenarios: when $b_1<Zb_{c_2}$, photons fall from the M1 spacetime into the M2 spacetime and move to infinity; when $Zb_{c_2}<b_1<b_{c_1}$, photons enter the potential barrier of the M2 spacetime from the M1 spacetime and then return to the $M_1$ spacetime; when $b_1>b_{c_1}$, photons reach the potential barrier of the $M_1$ spacetime and then move towards infinity in the $M_1$ spacetime.
+This paper primarily investigates the observational characteristics of the ATSW and BH under the same mass parameter $M$, charge $Q$, and Lorentz-violation parameter $l$ in the KR field.
+Unlike BH, the ATSW connects two spacetimes with mass parameters $M_1$ and $M_2$ through a throat, assuming that the observer at infinity is located in the spacetime with mass parameter $M_1$.
+Initially, we calculate the variations in the photon sphere radius and critical impact parameter $b_c$ in the ATSW spacetime under different values of charge $Q$ and Lorentz-violation parameter $l$, as shown in Table.~(\ref{T1}) and Table.~(\ref{T2}).
+The results indicate that as the charge $Q$ and Lorentz-violation parameter $l$ increase, the photon sphere radius $r_p$ and critical impact parameter $b_c$ decrease accordingly.
+Next, we plot the relationship between the effective potential energy of the ATSW and BH and the variations in charge $Q$ and Lorentz-violation parameter $l$, as illustrated in Fig.3 and 4.
+The photon trajectories can be categorized into three scenarios: when $b_1<Zb_{c_2}$, photons fall from the $M_1$ spacetime into the $M_2$ spacetime and move to infinity; when $Zb_{c_2}<b_1<b_{c_1}$, photons enter the potential barrier of the $M_2$ spacetime from the $M_1$ spacetime and then return to the $M_1$ spacetime; when $b_1>b_{c_1}$, photons reach the potential barrier of the $M_1$ spacetime and then move towards infinity in the $M_1$ spacetime.